Litter-Robot Troubleshooting: Fix Yellow Light, Red Light, Odor & Cycling Issues (LR3, LR4 & LR5)

 Why does my Litter-Robot keep saying “drawer full” when it’s not?

-The drawer sensor in the LR4 reads weight, not visual fullness.
-If the drawer pad has shifted or the sensor is dirty, it can give false readings.
+The drawer sensor reads weight, not visual fullness.
 Reseat the drawer firmly and clean the contact area between drawer and base.

 How long should a Litter-Robot last?

-The Litter-Robot 3 and 4 are designed for 7-10 years of service with proper maintenance.
-Most failures we see in owner communities happen at 3-5 years and are usually weight sensor issues, motor issues, or app/firmware issues that Whisker resolves under warranty.
+The LR3 and LR4 are designed for 7-10 years with proper maintenance.
+Most failures happen at 3-5 years — weight sensor or motor issues Whisker typically resolves under warranty.

 Can I use the Litter-Robot without WiFi?

 Yes.
-WiFi adds the app features (cycle scheduling, weight tracking, drawer alerts) but the unit operates fully without WiFi.
-You can run it as a standalone automatic litter box using just the physical controls.
+WiFi adds app features but the unit operates fully without it using just the physical controls.

 Related Reading